magma/magma/experimental/cloudstrapper/README.md

       - buildHelmRepo indicates which github repo will hold Helm charts

       - buildAwsRegion indicates which region will host the build instance.
-      - buildAwsAz indicates an AZ within the region specified above
+      - buildAwsAz indicates an Availability Zone within the region specified above All variables can be customized by making a change in the build.yaml file.
+Invocations using Dynamic Inventory would have to be changed to reflect the new labels.

   - build-provision: Setup build instance using default security group, Bootkey and Ubuntu with t2.xlarge.
 Optionally, Provision a AGW compliant image (Debian 4909 or Ubuntu 20.04)